 Visual acuity-What is 6/6 vision or 20/20 vision?

-Effects such as pupil size, contrast, optotype used,refractive error can cause variations in
+However effects such as pupil size, contrast, optotype used,refractive error can cause variations.

 20/10 vision or 6/3 vision (better vision) means the letter can be seen only at 3 metres by the 6/6 limited person versus 6 metres for this better standard.

 20/100 means this letter can be seen at 100′ by the 20/20 capable person but only at 20′ by this criterion for the poorer visioned person.